This tutorial will cover the NumPy random normal function (AKA, np.random.normal).

 The code import numpy as np

-Moreover, by importing NumPy as np
+Moreover, by importing Numpy as np

-, we’re giving the NumPy module a “nickname” of sorts.
-So we’ll be able to refer to NumPy as np when we call the NumPy functions.
+, we’re giving the Numpy module a “nickname” of sorts.
+So we’ll be able to refer to Numpy as np when we call the Numpy functions.

 You probably understand this if you’ve worked with Python modules before, but if you’re really a beginner, it might be a little confusing.
 So, I wanted to quickly explain it.